-I am a PhD student in Political Science at the University of California, Merced.
-I study the Political Economy of Development in Democratizing States, with a regional focus on Africa.
-My research focuses on how political institutions shape distributive politics.
-I am also interested in how the public interact with political institutions and organizations.
+I am PhD candidate in Political Science at the University of California, Merced.
+I study the Political Economy of Development in Democratizing States, with a regional focus on Africa - particularly Nigeria.
+Most of my work asks how political institutions, and (historical) events shape distributive politics comparatively.

-My dissertation focuses on how bureaucratic embeddedness (bureaucrat ties and connections to groups in society) affects distributive politics.
-My theory suggests that when bureaucracies have a low level of embeddeness to a group, they are unlikely to be held accountable by politicians representing the group or the members of the groups themselves.
-This I argue leads to inequality in the provision of public goods.
-I study this in the context of the Nigerian Federal Civil Service, using historical and contemporary data on bureaucrat composition.
+My dissertation analyzes how bureaucratic embeddedness (bureaucrat ties and connections to groups in society) affects the provision of local public goods.
+I study this in the context of the Nigerian Federal Civil Service, using historical and contemporary data on bureaucrat composition and local public goods projects allocations.

 Previously, I earned an M.A and a B.A in Economics both from the University of Akron.
 I am Nigerian, and a proud supporter of the Super Eagles and Falcons!